lipupini/lipupini/README.md

   - https://atproto.com
   - https://micropub.rocks
 - In `bin/generate-files-json.php`, read EXIF data if available for setting a default `date`
-- Contributions to `landrok/activitypub`:
+- Make contributions to `landrok/activitypub`
-  - Propose error messages in `HttpSignature.php` be sent back to requester
-  - Propose adding an `.editorconfig`